Oskar Gröning: Great Britain

 Gröning's application to transfer to a unit on the front-line was successful, and in 1944 he joined an SS unit fighting in the Battle of the Bulge in the Ardennes.
 He was wounded and sent to a field hospital before rejoining his unit, which eventually surrendered to the British Army.

 He realised that declaring "involvement in the concentration camp of Auschwitz would have a negative response", and so tried not to draw attention to it, putting on the form given to him by the British that he worked for the SS-Wirtschafts-Verwaltungshauptamt instead.
 He said he did this because "the victor's always right", and that things happened at Auschwitz which "did not always comply with human rights".

 Gröning and the rest of his SS colleagues were imprisoned in an old Nazi concentration camp.
 He was later sent to the UK as a forced labourer in 1946 where he had a "very comfortable life".
 He ate good food and earned money, and travelled through the Midlands and Scotland giving concerts for four months, singing German hymns and traditional English folk songs to appreciative British audiences.

+Gröning's name appeared in a file of the United Nations War Crimes Commission from 6 March 1947, listing 300 Germans stationed at Auschwitz suspected of war crimes by Marian Muszkat, the UNWCC representative of the Polish People's Republic.
+Gröning's entry accused him of "complicity in murder and ill-treatment".
+No further investigations were made after Sir Robert Craigie, representing the Foreign Office of Great Britain, asked the commission to stop taking new cases in April 1947 to instead focus on rebuilding Germany, a decision fiercely contested by Poland and Yugoslavia.
+As a result, any members of the SS within Allied custody who did not already have criminal proceedings against them were set for unconditional release.